Christopher Wiechert's page for Leading Edge Science On Health, Wellness and Anti-Aging Nutrition...

 Told their pain and muscle weakness would only get worse, and that they would likely remain in wheelchairs the rest of their lives, five patients in Buffalo, N.Y., decided to take a chance on large doses of vitamin D.

+In 4 to 6 weeks they were up and about, saying goodbye to their wheelchairs and back to normal activities, pain free.
 When women took vitamin D in multivitamin supplements over a long period of time, their risk of developing multiple sclerosis was reduced by 40 percent.

 And a disturbing number of children who don't have enough vitamin D in their bodies are showing up with rickets, a crippling bone disorder thought to have been eradicated more than 70 years ago.
 Dr. Craig Langman, a kidney and mineral metabolism expert at Children's Memorial Hospital and Northwestern University Medical School, sees a new case of rickets every week, triple the rate of five years ago.